dariash95/MCU1/README.md

   - Not working.
 Stays in a infinite loop when trying to send the message.
 Cause is unknown.

 - 009_Master_Tx_Testing.c:
-  - Sends a message to the Arduino Via I2C.
+  - Sends a message to the Arduino via I2C.
   - Not working.
 Stays in a infinite loop when trying to send the message.
 Master mode is not activated due to some issue with the microcontroller.
   - Issue can be fixed following procedure in the errata but "Ain't nobody got time for that".